You are hereCourses

-Days include a look at growth in polytunnel and greenhouse, plant raising including on a hotbed in the greenhouse, and a hotbed of early sowings outside.
+Days include a look at growth in polytunnel and greenhouse, plant raising including on a hotbed in the greenhouse, and two hotbeds of early sowings outside.

-Days start at 10.30am (arrive a little before for tea and coffee) and finish around 4pm, and the day includes a culinary celebration (lunch), made from vegetables both stored and growing, with Steph creating range of dishes, also with delicious spelt and rye, sourdough bread made from freshly milled flour.
+Days start at 10.30am (arrive a little before for tea and coffee) and finish around 4pm, and the day includes a culinary celebration (lunch), made from vegetables both stored and growing, with Steph creating range of dishes, also with delicious spelt plus rye sourdough-bread made from freshly milled flour.

 Paypal is available by clicking on the dates at top right of this page.